cyber-shah/seam-poller/README.md

-// all microservices are in go and therefore its better to use structs instead of json for inner communication
+// hash used to stop  duplication

 /**
 	1. User specifizac polling - diff jobs for diff users